Query language in Monitoring

 median

-Returns the median of values (or NaN
+Returns the median of values or NaN for an empty timeseries.

 The median function has the following function overloading options depending on the type of the input arg0 parameter (an array of numbers, a metric, or a vector of metrics):